Me and My Crazy World

 "Me and My Crazy World" is the lead single released from the Lost Boyz' second album, Love, Peace & Nappiness.
 The song, produced by "Ron "DJ Ron G" Bowser, details a love triangle in which Mr. Cheeks and two girls are involved.

 The song was a minor crossover hit, peaking at number 52 on the Billboard Hot 100, while also becoming a sizable hit on the R&B and rap charts.
-"Me & My Crazy World" was the only charting single released from Love, Peace & Nappiness, a farcry from the five charting singles released from the previous album.
-Problems with the group's label, Uptown Records, which was on the verge of shutting down, caused follow-up singles from Love, Peace & Nappiness and the following album, 1999's LB IV Life to go unnoticed.
+"Me & My Crazy World" was the only charting single released from Love, Peace & Nappiness, a far cry from the five charting singles released from the previous album.
+Problems with the group's label, Uptown Records, which was on the verge of shutting down, caused follow-up singles from Love, Peace & Nappiness and the following album, 1999's LB IV Life, to go unnoticed.